101 Dalmatians II: Patch's London Adventure: Release

 101 Dalmatians II: Patch's London Adventure was released direct-to-video on January 21, 2003, 42 years after its predecessor.
 Bonus features on the DVD include the behind-the-scenes footage "Making of Dog-umentary", music videos "Try Again" by Will Young and "You're the One" by LMNT, and some games.
 The film was re-released on DVD on September 16, 2008.
 It was released on Blu-ray on September 3, 2012 in the United Kingdom, along with the UK Blu-ray release of the original film.
-Finally, the film was released on Blu-ray on June 9, 2015 in the United States, following the first HD Blu-ray release of its predecessor.
+Finally, the film was released on Blu-ray on June 9, 2015, in the United States, following the first HD Blu-ray release of its predecessor.

 Reception

-Unlike most of Disney's direct-to-video sequels, the film received positive reviews from critics.
-On the review aggregator website Rotten Tomatoes, it currently holds a 67% "fresh" rating based on 6 reviews, with an average rating of 5/10.
+On the review aggregator website Rotten Tomatoes, it currently holds a 67% rating based on 6 reviews, with an average rating of 5/10.

-Almar Haflidason of BBC.com gave the film 3 out of 5, calling it the "best Disney direct-to-video sequel so far."
+Almar Haflidason of BBC.com gave the film 3 out of 5, calling it the "best Disney direct-to-video sequel so far".